Study of the United States Institute for Student Leaders 2016 Program Pakistan

 How do I apply?

-Complete an application form and submit it to IslamabadExchanges@state.gov by December 14, 2014.
+Complete an application form and submit it to IslamabadExchanges@state.gov by Sunday November 29, 2015.
 Only emailed applications will be considered for review.
 Take special care in answering the essay questions.
-When E-mailing the Application kindly use the following format for Subject line: Applicant Name, Name of Institution, City in which you study, for e.g. Gulshan Batool, Nust, Islamabad.
-(This is Important, please do not ignore this)
+While saving the file and e-mailing the application kindly use thefollowing format for the subject line: Applicant Name, Name of Institution, city in which you study, for e.g. GULSHAN BATOOL, NUST, ISLAMABAD.
+(This is important, please do not ignore this)

 If you are applying for SUSI for Student Leaders on Women Leadership, follow the same instructions above.
 The participants for both the programs are selected from the same pool of applications.